openzklib/openzl/docs/src/poseidon_permutation_tutorial.md

 ```

 ### `fn full_round`, `fn partial_round`
-A full round of permutation begins by adding the next `WIDTH`-many additive round constants to the `State` vector, then applying the "S-box" to each entry of the vector.
+A full round of permutation begins by adding the next `WIDTH`-many additive round keys to the `State` vector, then applying the "S-box" to each entry of the vector.
 Observe that the S-box operation is part of the `Specification` trait, `fn apply_sbox`.
 This operation on field elements is typically exponentiation to the power 3, 5, or -1.

-A partial round of permutation also adds the next `WIDTH`-many additive round constants to the `State` vector, but then applies the S-box only to *first* element of this vector.
-The reason for mixing full and partial rounds is explained in [todo cite].
+A partial round of permutation also adds the next `WIDTH`-many additive round keys to the `State` vector, but then applies the S-box only to *first* element of this vector.
+The reason for mixing full and partial rounds is explained in [GKRRS '19](https://eprint.iacr.org/2019/458.pdf).

 Both rounds finish by applying the MDS Matrix to the `State` vector.
 Let's add these methods to the `Permutation`:
 ```rust